JoelleLafond/JoelleLafond.github.io/_pages/2_Research.md

 <h1> Postdoctoral Research </h1>

 <p align="justify"> I started my first postdoctoal experience in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/">Dr. Judith Mank</a> (University of British Columbia) as of June 2024.
-My aim in this lab is to investigate sex chromosomes evolution, namely in the light of sexual conflicts.
+My aim in this lab is to investigate sex chromosomes evolution, namely in the light of recombinaiton loss.
 Stay tuned for more exciting research!
 </p>